 Create connector

-5. Paste your Pigment MCP Server URL and select Add.
+Paste your Pigment MCP Server URL in the Remote MCP server URL field.

 Use connector

-1. Go to Settings and select the Connectors tab
+Go to Personal settings and select the Connectors tab.

-3. Start a new chat and select Search & Tools to verify that your Pigment connector is active and tools are available.
+Start a new chat and select Search and tools to verify that your Pigment connector is active and tools are available.

 Permissions and access rights